 Giulia Melucci was born and raised in Brooklyn, New York where she still lives, but in a more fashionable neighborhood.
 She is the vice president of public relations at Harper’s Magazine and has previously worked at Vanity Fair, domino, Spy Magazine, Atlantic Monthly Press, Viking, Dutton and Scribner.
 She graduated from Sarah Lawrence College in 1988.
 In addition to the United States.
 I Loved, I Lost, I Made Spaghetti, has been published in Australia, Holland, Germany, Poland, Brazil, Turkey and Bulgaria.
-She married a stabile englishman in 2012.
+Someone finally married her in 2012.

 Jacques Lamarre adapted I Loved, I Lost, I Made Spaghetti into a play that premiered at Theaterworks in Hartford, Connecticut in 2012.
 The one-woman show, directed by Rob Ruggiero and starring Antoinette LaVecchia was called “a delightful comic evening,” by the New York Times.
 The show played to packed houses and rave reviews at the George Street Playhouse in New Brunswick, New Jersey from March 11, to April 6, 2014 and will continue on to the Asolo Repertory Theater in Sarasota, Florida (May 18-June 15) and Cincinnati Playhouse in the Park (September 27 – October 26).